olavim/hy-forum/README.md

 Aims to be a simplistic Internet message board, where users can create message threads inside a topic.
 A topic might be something like "Sports", while a message thread in said topic might discuss the Olympics.

-# Testing locally
+# Running locally

 **1.** Rename the environment configuration file and edit it to fit your needs.
+See [configuration instructions](documentation/configuration.md) for more info.

 ```
 $ cp .env.dist .env